zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-strongly-typed.md

 Try it: [.NET Core](https://dotnetfiddle.net/Ct5P3q) | [.NET Framework](https://dotnetfiddle.net/2WQ7sc)

 ## Example - QuerySingle

-QuerySingle method can execute a query and map the first result to a strongly typed list and throws an exception if there is not exactly one element in the sequence.
+The `QuerySingle` method can execute a query and map the first result to a strongly typed list and throws an exception if there is not exactly one element in the sequence.

+The following example shows how to map the `QuerySingle` method results to a strongly typed result type.

 ```csharp
 string sql = "SELECT * FROM OrderDetails WHERE OrderDetailID = @OrderDetailID;";